-When we arrived home a package from Barn & Willow was waiting for me.
+When I arrived home recently, a package from Barn & Willow was waiting for me.
 I was excited to open it since I knew what it was…

 A few weeks ago, Barn & Willow’s founder, Trisha Roy, contacted me to see if I would be interested in her drapery line of gorgeous Belgian Linen drapes.